 Rendering an animation

 As previously mentioned, the dimensions of the animation can be set in the render panel and it is possible to render at a percentage of less than 100% if you want a quick, lower quality render because you are not yet ready to make the final high quality version.
-Before doing the rendering, be sure to set the Output file format to a movie format and not to a still image format such as PNG which is shown in this image and which is probably the default.
+Before doing the rendering, be sure to set the Output file format to a movie format and not to a still image format such as PNG which is probably the default.
 A good choice would be AVI JPEG since this is a compressed format that should be playable in standard players such as Windows Media Player.
-If you leave the file format as PNG then you will get hundreds of individual files rather than a single movie file.
-Note that animation renders ARE saved to your hard disk, unlike renders of still images, so be sure to set the folder name (/tmp\ by default) to a folder you have access to.
+If you leave the file format as a still image format such as PNG then you will get hundreds of individual files rather than a single movie file.
+Note that animation renders ARE always saved to your hard disk, unlike renders of still images, so be sure to set the folder name (/tmp\ by default) to a folder you have access to.
 If you leave the default folder as '/tmp\' then Blender will save to a folder called 'tmp' on your C drive (it will create this folder if it does not exist).
-You do not have access to the C drive at school so be sure to set the folder to h:\ instead - this is your personal folder.
+It's probably best to set the folder name to // which means Blender should save the movie file in the same folder that the Blend file is located in.

 When the render terminates (after several minutes, probably) you should find that a movie file has been created in your chosen folder.
-Double-clicking this file should open it in the associated player.
+Double-clicking this file should open it in the associated player - the FLV player is well-known for good reason.